 Expenses are the cost of resources used up or consumed by the activities of the business.
 For example, seed corn is an expense of a farm business because it is used up in the production process.
-Resources such as a machine whose useful life is more than one year is used up over a period of years.
+Resources, such as a machine whose useful life is more than one year are used up over a period of years.
 Repayment of a loan is not an expense, it is merely a cash transfer between the business and the lender.

 Reasons for Computing Profitability